Lenty/SLiCAP_python/README.md

 - Supports and facilitates structured analog design

 ## Capabilities
-- Conversion of hierarchically structured SPICE netlist into mixed symbolic/numeric matrix equation
+- Conversion of hierarchically structured SPICE netlist into a mixed symbolic/numeric matrix equation
 - Symbolic and numeric noise analysis
 - Symbolic and numeric noise integration over frequency
 - Symbolic and numeric determination of transfer functions and polynomial coefficients of transfer functions
 - Symbolic and numeric inverse Laplace Transform
 - Symbolic and numeric determination of network solutions
-- Accurate numeric pole-zero analysis
+- Accurate numeric pole-zero analysis.
+Symbolic pole-zero analysis for relatively simple networks
-- Root-locus analysis with a arbitrarily selected circuit parameters as root locus variable(s)
+- Root-locus analysis with an arbitrarily selected circuit parameter as root locus variable
-- Symbolic and numeric DC and DC variance analysis for determination of budgets for resistor tolerances and offset and bias quantities
+- Symbolic and numeric DC and DC variance analysis for determination of budgets for resistor tolerances, offset, and bias quantities
-- Symbolic and numeric derivation and solution of design equations for bandwidh, frequency response, noise performance, dc variance and temperature stability
+- Symbolic and numeric derivation and solution of design equations for bandwidh, frequency response, noise performance, dc variance, and temperature stability

 ## Technology
 - Python, Maxima CAS, HTML, CSS, LaTeX, MathJax, Jupyter Lab

 ## Setting up SLiCAP
 To set up SLiCAP, the following components are required: